ChengHsunTai/SICK_Lidar_Localization/README.md

 ### 1. Uploading a map
 First of all, we need to upload a map so that LiDAR_LOC can start to loclaization and navigation. following the step below to create a map.

-* 1. Open LiDAR_LOC and log in with "service".
+* 1. Open LiDAR_LOC and log in with "service" (Password: servicelevel).
 And Click "Maps" in the device

 ![alt text](image/image.png)